subelsky/html5tutorial/README.markdown

 # HTML5: Beyond the Buzzwords

-These are the solutions for the [HTML5 tutorial](http://en.oreilly.com/rails2011/public/schedule/detail/18321) I am teaching at RailsConf 2011.
+# GOALS

+I am aiming to expand your imagination about the kinds of features that can be added to modern web applications without adding any dependencies or friction to your codebase.
+I want to provide you with just enough knowledge that you could start to take advantage of these capabilities in your own apps.

 # PREREQUISITES

 - These instructions were built using the latest version of Chrome, but will also work with the latest version of Safari or Firefox.
 Some of the exercises do not work perfectly in Firefox due to limitations in the browser.
 I have not tested them with IE or Opera but much of the code should still work.

 - Your browser should have a built-in JavaScript console.
+Chrome and Safari have a built-in JavaScript console.
 If you are using Firefox, be sure to install [Firebug](http://getfirebug.com).

+- You need some kind of basic text editor (Vi, Emacs, Textmate, Notepad, etc.) to make changes to the project files.

 # SETUP